Brand loyalty

-In marketing and consumer behaviour, brand loyalty describes a consumer's persistent positive feelings towards a familiar brand and their dedication to purchasing the brand's products and/or services repeatedly regardless of deficiencies, a competitor's actions, or changes in the market environment.
-It's also demonstrated with behaviors such as positive word-of-mouth advocacy.
-Corporate brand loyalty is where an individual buys products from the same manufacturer repeatedly and without wavering, rather than from other suppliers.
-In a business-to-business context, the term source loyalty is also used.
-Loyalty implies dedication and should not be confused with habit, its less-than-emotional engagement and commitment.
-Businesses whose financial and ethical values (for example, ESG responsibilities) rest in large part on their brand loyalty are said to use the loyalty business model.
+In marketing and consumer behaviour, brand loyalty refers to a consumer's consistent preference for a particular brand and their commitment to repeatedly purchasing its products or services despite competing alternatives, market changes, or product shortcomings.
+It may also be reflected in behaviors such as positive word-of-mouth advocacy.

+Corporate brand loyalty describes a pattern in which consumers repeatedly purchase products from the same manufacturer rather than switching to competitors.
+In business-to-business contexts, a similar concept is sometimes referred to as source loyalty.

+Brand loyalty implies an attitudinal commitment and should be distinguished from habitual purchasing, which may occur without emotional attachment or deliberate preference.

+Organizations whose financial performance and ethical positioning rely significantly on maintaining strong customer loyalty are sometimes described as operating under a loyalty-driven business model.

 Marketing

 Brand loyalty, in marketing, consists of a consumer's commitment to repurchase or continue to use the brand.
 Consumers can demonstrate brand loyalty by repeatedly buying a product, service, or by other positive behaviors such as by engaging in word of mouth advocacy.
 This concept of a brand displays imagery and symbolism for a product or range of products.
 Brands can engage consumers and make them feel emotionally attached.
 Consumers' beliefs and attitudes make up brand images, and these affect how they will view brands with which they come into contact.
 Brand experience occurs when consumers shop or search for, and consume products.
 Holistic experiences such as sense, relation, acting, and feeling occur when one comes into contact with brands.
 The stronger and more relational these senses are to the individual, the more likely it is that individual will make repeat purchases.
 After contact has been made, psychological reasoning will occur, followed by a decision to buy or not to buy.
 This can result in repeat purchase behavior, thus incurring the beginning brand loyalty.
 Brand loyalty is not limited to repeat purchase behavior, as there is deeper psychological reasoning as to why an individual will continuously re-purchase products from one brand.
 Brand loyalty can be defined as the "behavioral willingness" to consistently maintain relations with a particular brand.
 In a survey of nearly 200 senior marketing managers, 68 percent responded that they found the "loyalty" metric very useful.

 Brand loyalty occurs when consumers are willing to pay higher prices for a certain brand and go out of their way for the brand, or think highly of it.